 Having the right equipment is important, but it's also crucial to know how to use it effectively.
 Take the time to practice with your gear before the big day to ensure that you're comfortable with it and can use it to its full potential.

-Tips for Working with couples
+Tips for Working with Couples

 When it comes to documentary wedding photography, one of the most important aspects is building a good rapport with the couples.
 This is because you need to capture them in candid moments throughout the day, which means they need to feel comfortable in front of the camera.
 Here are some tips to help you work with couples: